 A day in the life of a cat model

 On film days, you can expect to travel to your shoot location.
 It’s very rare that a production crew will film in your home or on your land and this is why it’s so important that your cat is happy travelling.
-Your shoot location may well be a couple of hours away from home, though we will always try and work with cats as close to the shoot location as possible.
+Your shoot location might be a couple of hours away from home, though we will always try and work with cats as close to the shoot location as possible.
 This is down to your flexibility though, and you would always decide on whether or not you are willing to take a job.

 When you arrive on set you’ll be greeted by a production team that could be anywhere from 5 – 20 people strong.
 If your cat is easily intimidated by strangers, this isn’t the place for them.
 Studio environments can be busy, noisy and quite often frantic places, so it’s important that your cat feels confident and secure.